 grant_single_labels|criteria

-- Engagement with Alberta’s post-secondary and research institutions
+- Collaboration and partnership potential, including engagement with Alberta's post-secondary and research institutions.

 grant_single_labels|register